KeyboardKit/website/pages/about.md

 Keyboard extends these native APIs to provide you with a lot more functionality than is natively available, for instance to easier read and affect the text document, analyze texts etc.

-KeyboardKit also adds [additional locales, services and utilities](/features) to the mix, to let you create localized and customizable keyboards that mimic the native iOS keyboard.
+KeyboardKit also adds [additional locales, services and utilities](/features) to the mix, to let you create localized and customizable keyboards that mimic the native iOS keyboard with a few lines of code.

-With KeyboardKit, you'll be able to create keyboards that look just like the native iOS keyboards with a single line of code.

 ## Open-source